a-h-b/binny/README.md

 * It can also be useful to make the VARIABLE_CONFIG file not-writable, because you will always need it.
 The same goes for config.default.yaml once you've set the paths to the databases you want to use (see below).

 6) Initialize conda environments:
-This run sets up the conda environments that will be usable by all users and will download a database:
+This run sets up the conda environments, including [Mantis](https://academic.oup.com/gigascience/article/10/6/giab042/6291114), that will be usable by all users:
 ```
 ./binny -i config/config.init.yaml
 ```
 This step will take several minutes to an hour.
-It will create a folder with the name "database".
+It will also create a folder with the name "database".
 It contains the database of unique genes from [CheckM](https://data.ace.uq.edu.au/public/CheckM_databases/checkm_data_2015_01_16.tar.gz).
 You can move this elsewhere and specify the path in the config, if you wish.

 7) **Optional** test run:
 You should be able to test run by